openfaas/openfaas.github.io/_posts/2019-01-24-unified-secrets.md

 When I say `secret` I am referring to confidential data which needs to be protected from public viewing.
 This may be an API key, access code or even configuration data which is sensitive such as the name of a database or a validation rule stored as a Regular Expression.

+### Dos and Don'ts

 There are various ways to consume passwords in Kubernetes or Swarm.

-### Dos and Don'ts
+Here are some of my "Do" and "Don't" recommendations.

 * Don't store secrets in your Docker image with `COPY` or `ADD`